Contact details:

 • Hired and non-owned auto coverage for trucks you rent or that employees drive for business purposes

-FMCSA Insurance Requirements
+Meeting FMCSA Truck Insurance Requirements

 FMCSA minimum insurance requirements mandate $750,000 in primary liability for general freight carriers, $1 million for oil haulers, and up to $5 million for other hazardous materials carriers.
 Carriers must file Form BMC-91X proof of insurance to obtain and maintain their MC number operating authority.